killerbat00/ADpub/README.md

 ### Installing ADpub on Linux
 A deployed and running version of the ADpub service is currently available at: [link](URL)

-To deploy this code directly, you will need to be using Python 3.6 or 2.7 ahd have your AWS credentials correctly configured.
+To deploy this code directly, you will need to be using Python 3.6 and have your AWS credentials correctly configured.

 If you have not installed the AWS CLI, execute the following commands in a terminal:
 ````